 - Sensation loss and contour irregularities.
 Less serious but still concerning is the idea that sensation in the skin may be diminished or that the results of surgery will look, well, lumpy.
 To reduce the risk of contouring irregularities, it is vital to select an experienced, board-certified plastic surgeon to conduct your liposuction procedure.
 Small lumps and nodules are not uncommon during the initial recovery after liposuction due to deep bruising.
 However, they should resolve over time.
 Using advanced technology such as laser energy, Dr. Altamira takes every precaution to avoid skin irregularities.

-We proudly serve patients from Houston, Sugar Land, and Cypress.
+We proudly serve patients from Houston and Sugar Land .
 Learn more about how we manage the risks of liposuction to achieve the best possible results for our patients.
 Contact us at 713-271-9000.